makoConstruct/termpose/spec.md

 each :indentation must be either prefixed by the :indentation of the previous line, or be the prefix of the :indentation of the next line.
 This permits deviations in indenting style that are common, without allowing any inconsistent or misleading :indentation patterns

-during **:multilinestrings**, the :indentation is set by the first line of the multiline, then remains at that length until the :multilinestring ends (that is, when a line with content and a shorter :indentation is encountered.)

-any item can be **:interrupted** by a :newline.
+any :item can be **:interrupted** by a :newline.
 Through this, :slists will not always close, :quoteds wont always have an end-quote, and :pairs wont always have their second :item.
 The meaning of :interrupted :items will be explained below

-### term data defined as a function of syntactical elements
+### resulting term data defined as a function of syntactical elements

 :file → parsing will return a :list with a :term for each :linecontent at root level (that is, each :line having an indent of zero length)